CORS

 2. Platform makes server-to-server request (no CORS restrictions)

-3. Platform returns response to your app
+3. Platform returns response to the application

 Key Point: Server-to-server requests don't have CORS restrictions.
 The Proxy API moves the request to the server side.